-1. Nature of Proposed Venture (up to 30 Points)

-Technical feasibility, economic sustainability, demonstration of the potential for expanding customer base, expected increase in revenue returns, etc.

-2. Qualifications of Project Personnel (up to
+- 1. Nature of Proposed Venture (up to 30 Points) - Technical feasibility, economic sustainability, demonstration of the potential for expanding customer base, expected increase in revenue returns, etc. - 2.
+Qualifications of Project Personnel (up to 20

-20 Points) - Credentials, education, experience of each person working on the project.
+Points) Credentials, education, experience of each person working on the project.
 If using consultants, they do not necessarily need to be identified beforehand, but the qualifications sought should be described.

-3. Commitments and Support (up to 10 Points)

-- Support from producers, end user buyers, and third party contributors.
+- Commitments and Support (up to 10 Points) Support from producers, end user buyers, and third party contributors.
 Includes contracts, letters of commitment, or letters of intent, if any.
-Cash and in-kind contributions detailed.
-(Note: the amended federal register notice made some changes to this scoring criteria to reflect the changes to the cost share requirements.)

-4. Work Plan and Budget (up to 20 Points)

-Detailed description of all tasks and who will accomplish them.
-Budget should include detailed breakdown of all estimated costs of project activities

-5. Priority Points (0 or 5 Points for Priority Category Applicants; up to 5 Additional Points for Qualified Group Applicant Types) -

-If the project if submitted by the operator of a small or medium-sized family farm, or a beginning, socially disadvantaged, or veteran farmer or rancher, or if the proposal is from a farm co-op, or is a mid-tier value chain project, 5 points will be awarded.
+Cash and inkind contributions detailed. - 4.
+Work Plan and Budget (up to 20 Points) Detailed description of tasks and who will accomplish them.
+Budget should include detailed breakdown of estimated costs of project activities. - 5.
+Priority Points (0 or 5 Points for Priority Category Applicants; up to 5 Additional Points for Qualified Group Applicant Types) If the project if submitted by the operator of a small or medium-sized family farm, or a beginning, socially disadvantaged, or veteran farmer or rancher, or if the proposal is from a farm co-op, or is a mid-tier value chain project, 5 points will be awarded.
 For group projects, up to 2 points will be awarded if the group has 50% membership from the statutory priority groups, 1 point if the group includes at least two statutory priority groups among its members, and 2 points if the project will increase the group's membership by at least one statutory priority category.
-Only farm co-ops, producer groups, or majority-controlled producer businesses are eligible for the full 10 points under this heading.

-6. Administrator Points (up to 10 points) -
+Only farm co-ops, producer groups, or majority-controlled producer businesses are eligible for the full 10 points under this heading. - 6.
+Administrator Points (up to 10 points)